-- The Securities are shares of closed-end funds which frequently trade at a discount from their net asset value in the secondary market.
-The amount of such discount is subject to change from time to time in response to various factors. - Municipal bonds are fixed rate debt obligations that decline in value with increases in interest rates, an issuer's worsening financial condition or a drop in bond ratings.
+- The Trust invests in shares of closed-end funds.
+Shares of these funds tend to trade at a discount from their net asset value and are subject to risks related to factors such as the manager's ability to achieve a fund's objective, market conditions affecting a fund's investments.
+The Trust and underlying funds have management and operating expenses.
+You will bear not only your share of the Trust's expenses, but also the expenses of the underlying funds.
+By investing in other funds, the Trust incurs greater expenses than you would incur if you invested directly in the funds. - Municipal bonds are fixed rate debt obligations that decline in value with increases in interest rates, an issuer's worsening financial condition or a drop in bond ratings.
 A reduction in income tax rates may adversely affect their value.
 The longer the maturity of a municipal bond the greater the risk of a decline in value with increases in interest rates.